 Generally, evaluation can be performed on an outpatient basis.
-Obtain annual transthoracic echocardiography to assess for the recurrence of the tumor
+Following resection, obtain annual transthoracic echocardiograms to assess for recurrence of the tumor

 A patient with embolic stroke requires hospitalization.

 No known medical treatment exists for atrial myxoma.
 Drug therapy is used only for complications such as congestive heart failure or cardiac arrhythmias.

 If myxoma is suspected, a cardiologist should be consulted and a cardiothoracic surgical consultation will be required for consideration of resection.

 Patients with atrial myxoma do not require a special diet, and they may engage in activities as tolerated.

 Operative resection of the myxoma is the treatment of choice.

 The surgery is associated with an early postoperative mortality of 2.2%.
 Postoperative atrial fibrillation is seen in 23-33% of patients.
 [36, 37] In a series of 91 cases of atrial myxoma, postsurgical neurologic complications were seen in 3% of cases, and reexploration for bleeding was required in 5% of cases.